LeaskN/intro-to-js-v1/01-JavaScript-Basics/1-data-types-variables/1-variables/0-variables.md

 Take note of the formatting of syntax.
 When writing code it's important to keep in mind that there are many conventions, including some for formatting that exist in order to promote clean, bug free, code that can be read by others.

 ### ***camelCase***
 You'll notice that a lot of variables are created with weird casing.
 In particular, if a variable includes two words, the first one will begin with a lowercase character and the following words will begin with uppercase characters.
 This is known as `camel case`.
 You generally want to stick to this [naming convention](https://en.wikipedia.org/wiki/Naming_convention_(programming)) when defining variables.
 When we get into writting `classes` we'll be using `Pascal case`, where the inital letter of a variable / classname begins with an uppercase.
+Sticking with a convention and using it predictably will increase your coding efficiency drastically.

 ### ***Reserved Keywords***
 Throughout the course you'll notice that there are [certain reserved keywords in JavaScript](https://www.w3schools.com/js/js_reserved.asp).
 You can't expect to make a variable with these keywords without getting an error.
+Sometimes you wont know that you're unintentinally using a keyword, there are 63 of them and you will learn them as you utilize the language.

 ### ***Comments***
 Comment your code!
 Especially when you are beginning it'll be great practice to write into plain English what pieces of code are doing.
 Comments will be ignored when your program runs.
 You can comment single lines by using two forward slashes `//` before the line of code you want commented.
 You can also create multi-line comments using `/* */`.